 Though he died in 1916, Henderson Brantley‘s land in Taylors township was not divided per the terms of his will until 1946.
-His son Charlie Brantley and Mollie Brantley Howard received equal shares.
+His son Charlie Brantley and daughter Mollie Brantley Howard received equal shares.

 In the 1850 census of Nash County, North Carolina: Betty Brantley, 50, and her children Kimbrel, 25, Henderson, 14, and Guilford B. Brantley, 12, all described as mulatto.

 In the 1910 census of Taylor township, Wilson County: on Howards Path, Henderson Brantley, 70, widower; daughter Bettie, 23; and cousin Dock Howard, 38.